juanfonsecasolis-automation/cypressOutisCourse-gl/README.md

 * Fixture: static data (e.g. data used by tests)
 * Folders: where tests are stored
 * Plugins: cypress extensions (e.g. Cucumber, extensions wrote by you)
-* Support: pre-run scripts for defining, for instance, custom commands
+* Support: pre-run scripts for defining (for instance, custom commands)

 # Parts of a test
 * Describe: a test